 *Safe Place, ending sexual assault & domestic violence (n.d.).

 Victim provocation is no more common in relationship abuse than in any other crime.
 Abusers make a choice to abuse; an abuser can always make a choice to break up with the person or walk away or talk it out rather than use abuse.
-There are no studies that show women like being abused.
-Battered women often make repeated attempts to leave violent relationships, but are prevented from doing so by increased violence and control tactics on the part of the abuser.
+There are no studies that show survivors like being abused.
+People who are being abused by their partners often make repeated attempts to leave violent relationships, but are prevented from doing so by increased violence and control tactics on the part of the abuser.
 75% of relationship abuse-related deaths occur after a victim takes steps to separate from the abuser.
 Therefore, staying in a relationship is often a survivor strategy.

 The way we discuss relationship abuse and sexual assault is directly tied to our ability to end it.
 As an example, look at this situation (also outlined in Avoiding Victim Blaming).
 Let’s say that John and Mary are in a relationship and John chooses to act abusively.
 If we say “Mary was beaten,” it makes us focus on Mary and her actions, when we should be thinking about John and his decision to abuse.
 “John beat Mary” is more effective because it draws attention to John, who has perpetrated the act, and forces us to think about the root of the problem.
 When we say “violence against women” we continue to try to figure out what is wrong with the women.
 When we say “men’s violence against women” or “violence committed by someone in LGBTQI+ relationships” we start to look at specifically what has the perpetrator done to the woman.
 Gender-based violence encapsulates both, but important to note that this means we are being gender inclusive, rather than gender neutral (which is important in service provision, but should be avoided in a discussion about gender based violence).
 This sort of reframing is important when it comes to statistics about relationship abuse and sexual assault.
 Most of the statistics are framed like this: